 Welcome to the monthly update for the Iowa Manure Management Action Group (IMMAG) Web site.
 This update is provided as a service to inform you about changes made to the IMMAG Web Page or items of interest dealing with manure management and air quality from animal feeding operations.
 If you wish to subscribe to this mailing please click here.
 You may also view this update with direct links on the CURRENT NEWS site on IMMAG.

-The Current News page on the IMMAG site is updated weekly.
 Follow the Iowa Manure Management Action Group on Twitter at @iowamanure.

 The IMMAG Events page is a compilation of manure management related events.
 Please check the events page often for new listings.

 Copyright © 2014, Iowa State University.
 All rights reserved.

 Current News Archives